-Kerman is a city in southeastern Iran with 677,650 inhabitants (2006), situated on a sandy plain 1749 metres above sea level.
-It is the capital of Kerman province with 2,652,413 inhabitants (2006) and an area of 181,714 km².
-Kerman is the largest carpet producing and exporting center in Iran as well as a large producer of pistachios on the world market.
-The province is rich in minerals, like copper, coal, chromium, lead, zinc, uranium and aluminum, but mining has remained on a small scale.
+Located in southeastern Iran with almost 800,000 inhabitants, the city is situated on a sandy plain 1749 metres above sea level.Kerman city is the capital of Kerman province covering an area of 181,714 km².
+Kerman is the largest carpet producing and exporting center in Iran as well as a large producer of pistachios and dates on the world market.
+The province is rich in minerals, such as copper, coal, chromium, lead, zinc, uranium and aluminum, altough mining has remained on a small scale.